Thursday, August 2, 2018

 • Sunday: 10:00 AM - 11:00 PM

-Mr. Bagel has created a friendly environment where people can congregate and talk for hours while eating bagels (or donuts), and drinking coffee (or a soft drink), and quite frankly, I'm glad, because while I love Starbucks, I was really looking for something a bit different, and I found it.
+Mr. Bagel has created a welcoming atmosphere where people can gather, chat for hours, and enjoy bagels (or donuts), coffee (or a soft drink).
+Honestly, I'm glad I found it because, while I love Starbucks, I was craving something a bit different—and I definitely found it here.
 So, would I come back?
 Absolutely!

 No comments: